Why Healthcare Advocacy Is Important

 Issues Healthcare Advocacy Can Address

 Managing health care can be challenging at the best of times.
-For older adults with cognitive impairment or for people battling symptoms of exhaustion, navigating one’s own health care can be daunting.
-The result?
-Patients put off getting the care they need or do not seek care at all.
+Older adults with cognitive impairment and people battling symptoms of exhaustion often find that navigating one’s own health care is daunting.
+As a result, these patients put health care on the back burner at a detriment to their own personal wellness.

-Patients and their caregivers may spend a lot of time poring over insurance forms or other documents written in jargon they find difficult to follow.
-They can easily misunderstand diagnoses and treatment options.
-Such misunderstandings can result in the less effective use of medical services.
-For example, patients may undergo duplicate diagnostic tests, miss appointments, or take the wrong medication dosage.
+Patients and their caregivers may spend a lot of time pouring over insurance forms or other documents written in jargon they find difficult to follow.
+Many misunderstand or misinterpret diagnoses and treatment options.
+Such misunderstandings can result in inefficient or substandard medical care.
+For example, patients may undergo duplicate diagnostic tests, miss appointments, or take the wrong medication dosage, which can lead to physical, mental, and financial harm.

-Hard-to-interpret health insurance coverage sometimes results in patients not taking full advantage of what is available to them.
+Hard-to-interpret health insurance coverage sometimes results in patients not taking full advantage of available resources.
 Other times, patients mistakenly pay inaccurate medical bills containing errors or charges that were actually covered by their health insurance plans.

 While the national conversation on health care has focused on ways to address these problems, many patients need individual guidance.
-Healthcare advocates can help.
+This is why healthcare advocacy is important; it empowers patients to make informed decisions that protect their health and wellness.

 What Is a Healthcare Advocate?